naingthet/nwo/README.md

 4. `main.py`: This script will accept and preprocess user input, then return the top search results.
 As mentioned, this script makes use of saved word vectors and indices, maximizing computation speed.

 ## Potential Improvements
 There are no doubt improvements that can be made to the current implementation.
-The following approaches were considered because they 1) involve significantly longer training times and/or 2) require more time for development and validation than currently provided for.
+The following approaches were considered, but utimately not used for this challenge because they 1) involve significantly longer training times and/or 2) require more time for development and validation than currently provided for.
 1. **Topic Modeling**: Construct a topic model for the training data using LDA (Latent Dirichlet Allocation) and summarize each topic in a few words.
 Then, accept user input and search for the topics that are most related to the user input.
 2. **Topic Clustering**: Cluster similar documents using Doc2Vec (document/paragraph-level Word2Vec) and use K Means Clustering to match user inputs to the most relevant topic clusters.